Lodus-S/Tale-of-the-Ale/D&D homebrew/D&D Homebrew/NPCs/Procampur/Antwel Sellswords.md

 *DM's private note*
-I wanted a mercenary Company that would have been a rival to the party but for now they're in the background.
+I wanted a mercenary Company that would have been a rival to the party but for now they're in the background[[Procampur First Section|.]]